Government Programme measures to reform migration policy

 The Ministry is also preparing to introduce a citizenship test.

 Previously, Finland has not required applicants to pass a citizenship test.
 In other words, the Ministry of the Interior is preparing a completely new prerequisite for acquiring Finnish citizenship.
 In other countries, citizenship tests include questions on the general rules of society, as well as the country’s history and political system.
-The government proposal on the citizenship test is scheduled to be submitted to Parliament in spring 2025.

 Schedule and objectives for migration policy measures